Blockstream/satellite/doc/bitcoin.md

 bitcoind
 ```

-Note that other Bitcoin Core options are supported and can be added to the generated `bitcoin.conf` file as needed, or directly as arguments to the above command.
+Note that other Bitcoin Core options are supported and can be added to the generated `bitcoin.conf` file or as arguments to the above command.
 For example, you can run the node based on satellite links only (unplugged from the internet) using option `connect=0` on `bitcoin.conf` or by running:

 ```
 bitcoind -connect=0